imagej/imagej.github.io/_pages/plugins/flimj.md

 {% include notice icon="info" content='You may follow the following steps to reproduce the composite color image after export:

 1. Export "Intensity" with desired fitted images;
-2. Convert all images to RGB format by searching and executing the "RGB Color" command in FIJI;
+2. Convert all images to RGB format by searching and executing the "RGB Color" command in Fiji;
 3. Search and execute the "compose rgb-stacks" script, make the intensity image the "source" and the fitted image the "target", and choose "Multiply" as "compose method".
 Hit "OK".' %}

 ## Advanced topics